 We believe that a great parent-teacher relationship is necessary for a successful school year.
 Our main general classroom communication is Class Dojo and the class page.

 MRS. WARDELL AND MRS. ZONI

 Contact InformationPlease contact us at email@example.com or firstname.lastname@example.org should you have any questions or concerns.

-*Please log-in to your students Jackson Email to access our Google Classroom and to join Class Dojo*
+*Please log-in to your students Jackson Email to access our Google Classroom.
+An email invite was sent for you to join.